polyphony-chat/docs/SPECIFICATION.md

 - they are friends
 - they have a pending friend request between each other.

+Rotating keys is done by using an API route which requires authorization.
+It is important that sessions can only request a new ID-Cert for the session associated with the session token used as authorization.

-Before sending any messages to a server, a client that performed a key rotation should inform the server of that change, to ensure that the server has the correct ID-Cert cached for the client.
+Before sending any messages to a server, a client that performed a key rotation should inform the server of that change.
+This is to ensure that the server has cached the correct ID-Cert for this session.

-Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must be able to provide a clients' ID-Cert for a given timestamp on request.
+Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must provide a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
-This is because the public key of a user may change over time and users must sign all messages they send to servers.
+This is because the public key of a user likely changes over time and users must sign all messages they send to servers.
 Likewise, a client should also keep all of its own ID-Certs stored perpetually, to potentially verify its identity in case of a migration.

 ```mermaid
 sequenceDiagram